nd-jeong/Flappy-Bird-Clone/rubric.md

 - Student work includes either jQuery **or** vanilla jav for DOM manipulation - not a mixture of both.
 - Student work includes at least one CSS transition fired by a DOM event
 - Student work has as landing page that links to a game
-- Student work uses a form to collect information about the user and display that information; include things like buttons, sliders, checkboxes, radio buttons, etc.
-- Student work includes a styled form, landing page, and game with class-based CSS
+- Student work includes a landing page, and game with class-based CSS
 - Student work includes is responsive and is enjoyable on mobile devises as well as desktop browsers.

 ## QUALITY AND CONSISTENCY